Clickable arrow icon In this article

 2. Fixed Deposits

-Fixed Deposits (FDs) are widely recognised as a secure and popular investment avenue for generating monthly income.
+Fixed deposits (FDs) are widely recognised as a secure and popular investment avenue for generating monthly income.
 To open an FD account, you can choose any bank or post office and deposit a lump sum amount for a predetermined period, ranging from 7 days to 10 years.

 The interest payout frequency can be selected as monthly, quarterly, half-yearly, or annually.
 Interest rates may vary based on tenure, deposit amount, and the specific bank.
 Generally, longer-term FDs tend to offer higher interest rates compared to shorter-term ones.